aimee-mcneil-melville/ToDo-Full-Stack/README.md

 * You'll need to create a `routes/activities.js` file and the middleware link in `server.js`.
 * You'll need to create the appropriate migrations, seeds and functions in `db.js`.

+_As a developer, I want an example of a script that consumes the MVP API._

+* Write a standalone `index.js` file that uses `superagent` to consume the MVP API.